mprib/multiwebcam/README.md

 ## Editable Install Using Poetry

-If you prefer to contribute to multiwebcam or want to install it in editable mode, follow these steps using Poetry:
+If you prefer to contribute to MWC or want to install it in editable mode, follow these steps using Poetry:

 Clone the Repository: